The complex landslide flow and the method of integrable systems: Introduction and the main result

-\textbf{(B)} On the one hand, a classification of weakly complete CGC surfaces with $-1< K < 0$ in $\mathbb H^3$ has been given in \cite{IK:CGCH3} in terms of integrable system method, the so-called the \textit{loop group method}.
-The heart of the classification is based on harmonic maps from a Riemann surface $M$ into the symmetric space, the hyperbolic $2$-space $\H^2 = \ISU/\Uone$ and the spectral deformation family in $\mathbb C^{\times}$.
+\textbf{(B)} \st{On the one hand, a} In \cite{IK:CGCH3}, weakly complete CGC surfaces with $-1< K < 0$ in $\mathbb H^3$ \red{were} classified \st{in terms of}using integrable system methods, \st{the so-called}in particular the \textit{loop group method}.
+The heart of the classification \st{is}was based on harmonic maps from a Riemann surface $M$ into \st{the}a symmetric space, the hyperbolic $2$-space $\H^2 = \ISU/\Uone$ and the spectral parameter deformation family in $\mathbb C^{\times}$.

-\textbf{Harmonic maps:} Recall that a harmonic map from a Riemann surface $M$ into a symmetric space $G/K$ is characterized as follows, for example see \cite{DPW}: Let us consider a smooth map $g$ from a Riemann surface $M$ into a symmetric space $G/K$.
-Denote the universal cover of $M$ by $\widetilde M$, and take a lift $F: \widetilde M \to G$ and the Maurer-Cartan form $\alpha = F^{-1} \d F$.
-Moreover, define a family parametrized by $\lambda \in S^1$
+\textbf{Harmonic maps:} Recall that a harmonic map from a Riemann surface $M$ into a symmetric space $G/K$ is characterized as follows, for example see \cite{DPW}.
+Let us consider a smooth map $g$ from a Riemann surface $M$ into a symmetric space $G/K$.
+Denote the universal cover of $M$ by $\widetilde M$, take a lift $F: \widetilde M \to G$, and let $\alpha = F^{-1} \d F$ be the Maurer-Cartan form.
+Moreover, define a family of connections parameterized by $\lambda \in S^1 \subset \C$